 With no experience but lots of enthusiasm and dedication, a Women in Super driven volunteer Mother’s Day Classic committee was established in Melbourne and Sydney and the first event was held in both cities in 1998.

 Every dollar raised at the Women in Super Mother’s Day Classic goes to the National Breast Cancer Foundation to fund life-changing breast cancer research.
 By funding research, we can make a real difference to those diagnosed with breast cancer – now and in the future.
-Over the past 22 years, we have raised over $37 million for breast cancer research which equates to funding 69 research projects and more than 250 Australian scientists.
+Over the past 22 years, we have raised over $37 million for breast cancer research which equates to funding 70 research projects.
 Over the past 25 years with the help of the Mother’s Day Classic, the five-year survival rate for women diagnosed with breast cancer has improved from 76% to 91% today – research is making a difference.

 The first Mother’s Day Classic with 3,000 participants in Melbourne and Sydney.